dieterich-lab/CircTest/README.md

  }
 ```

-More examples on how to deal with different data can be found in the **example_data** folder
+More examples on how to deal with different data can be found in the **example_data** folder.

 # Usage with DCC output